NamelessProj/TuneMates_Backend/README.md

 This repository contains the backend code for the TuneMates application, which handles user authentication, room management, song proposals, and integration with the Spotify API.
 You can find the frontend part [here](https://github.com/NamelessProj/TuneMates_Frontend).

+The frontend is hosted on [Vercel](https://tune-mates-frontend.vercel.app).
+For the moment the backend still need to be self-hosted (localhost).

 ## Features
 - User authentication and authorization
 - Create and join rooms to add songs to a shared Spotify playlist